 Not all painkillers are the same.
 For example, physicians don’t typically prescribe aspirin or acetaminophen for someone in severe pain.
 In addition, doctors won’t give morphine to someone with a mild ankle sprain or headache.
+However, all opioid painkillers have a risk for abuse.

 What Is Percocet?